ryzeon-dev/cputil/README.md

 ```
 $ cputil --help
-cputil: cpu util CLI v3.3.2
+cputil: cpu util CLI v3.4.0
 usage: cputil [OPTIONS]

 Options:
     -sg  --set-governor          GOVERNOR     set governor (root)
     -sfm --set-minimum-frequency FREQUENCY    set minimum frequency (root)
     -sfM --set-maximum-frequency FREQUENCY    set maximum frequency (root)
     -cpu CPU       Select which processor to affect with action,
                    if omitted the action will affect all processors,
                    to be used with -sg, -sfm, -sfM, -u
     -i   --info    Show info about CPU
+    -g             Show general info only, to be used only with -i
     -u   --usage   Show CPU usage
     -avg           If specified, only average usage is shown,
                    to be used only with -u
     -j   --json    Outputs all the available informations in json format
 ```

 Some systems might require root privilegies to read certain parameters.